 However, after installation, several issues arose, including:

-• The client tilting the fixtures beyond their designed orientation, causing excessive light spill into neighboring properties.
+- Fixture Tilt: The client tilted the fixtures beyond their designed orientation, causing excessive light spill into neighboring properties.

-• The court’s proximity (6-8 feet) to the neighbor’s property, increasing the impact of light trespass.
+- Close Proximity: The court’s location (6-8 feet from the neighbor’s property) increased the impact of light trespass.

 Solutions & Adjustments

-To further control light spill, custom-fabricated backlight shields were created and installed on the fixtures.
-These shields were later painted to match the poles and fixtures, blending seamlessly into the overall aesthetic.
+- Custom-fabricated backlight shields were installed on the fixtures to further mitigate stray light.
+These shields were later painted to match the poles and fixtures for seamless integration.

 Dimming Solutions for Enhanced Control